 One of the prominent trends is the integration of artificial intelligence in identifying threats.
 AI can analyze massive data sets and pinpoint unfamiliar patterns.
 This synergy with STRIDE may amplify threat detection, making devices even more secure.

 Additionally, with the rise of IoT devices in healthcare, the scope of STRIDE expands.
-Security protocols will need to adapt to accommodate newer technologies, creating opportunities for innovative thinking in threat modeling.
+Security protocols must adapt to accommodate newer technologies, creating opportunities for innovative thinking in threat modeling.
 For instance, the deployment of machine learning algorithms can help predict potential vulnerabilities before they are exploited, allowing for proactive measures rather than reactive fixes.
 As healthcare systems become increasingly interconnected, the need for robust cybersecurity frameworks that can evolve with these technologies becomes paramount.

 The Role of Regulatory Bodies in Cybersecurity